Ronald D. Franks, M.D. - Acting Chair, Department of Psychiatry; Professor of Psychiatry

 J. Luke Engeriser, M.D. - Residency Program Director; Assistant Professor of Psychiatry; Deputy Chief Medical Officer, AltaPointe Health Systems

 Dr. Engeriser attended medical school at Northwestern University in Chicago, Illinois where he was the recipient of an NIH research grant in Molecular Biology and Environmental Pathology.
 His psychiatry residency training was at Army Medical Center in Honolulu, Hawaii.
 During his final year of residency, Dr. Engeriser received the Al Glass Award, the military's highest resident research award, for his paper exploring the psychological effects of warfare.
 Dr. Engeriser served an additional three years in the Army at Fort Benning, Georgia, where he held the position of Chief, Department of Behavioral Health.
 After separating from the Army, Dr. Engeriser was Medical Director of Mid-Coast Mental Health Center/PenBay Psychiatry in Rockland, Maine.
-Prior to attending medical school, he completed a Master of Arts in Divinity at the University of Chicago and worked as a teacher of English at the Teacher Training College in Torun, Poland.
-Dr. Engeriser has served the past seven years on the Executive Council of the Alabama Psychiatric Physicians Association, and he is a Fellow of the American Psychiatric Association.
+Prior to attending medical school, he completed a Master of Arts in Divinity at the University of Chicago in the History of Religions and worked as a teacher of English at the Teacher Training College in Torun, Poland.
+Dr. Engeriser has served the past eight years on the Executive Council of the Alabama Psychiatric Physicians Association, currently serving as Prsident, and he is a Fellow of the American Psychiatric Association.
 He is board certified in Adult Psychiatry.
 Dr. Engeriser received the Red Sash Award from the USA medical student classes of 2013, 2014, and 2016 for making significant contributions to their medical education, and he was awarded the American Psychiatric Association Assembly Resident-Fellow Section Mentor Award in 2014.

 Dr. Finn graduated from the University of Alabama in Birmingham with a degree in Economics.
 He attended the University of South Alabama College of Medicine, and received his medical degree in 1988.
 He completed residency training in general psychiatry at UAB and Vanderbilt University Medical Center, and child/adolescent psychiatry at Vanderbilt.
 He was selected Chief Fellow during his second year of child/adolescent fellowship.
 He is board-certified in adult psychiatry and in child/adolescent psychiatry.
 Following residency training and fellowship, he began his career at the Children's Hospital of Alabama in Birmingham as a staff psychiatrist of the Vaughan Psychiatric Service.
 He has extensive consultative experience, having worked with the Chilton-Shelby Mental Health Center, the Alabama Institute for the Deaf and Blind, Gateway Mental Health, the Alliance Project, Mitchell's Place, the Shelby County Board of Education, and Glenwood, Inc. He has served on the Board of Directors of the Horizons School and the Children's Policy Council, both on Birmingham, and is currently a member of the Alabama Medicaid Physician's Advisory Committee.
 In 1998, he became the Associate Medical Director at Glenwood, Inc. in Birmingham, and served as Medical Director there beginning in 2004.
 His professional experience has led to a primary interest in autism and other developmental disorders.
 He has three adult children, and two precious grandchildren..